While moving into a new home can be an exciting experience, it can also prove stressful at times.

-Often when you apply to rent a property, the landlord or letting agency will run a credit check to assess your credit score.
+When you apply to rent a property, the landlord or letting agency will run a credit check to assess your credit score.
 This gives them insight into your credit history so they have an idea of how reliable you may be with rent payments.
-Your credit score is calculated by looking at several financial factors and can be impacted negatively by things like missed payments, unpaid loans and defaults on accounts.
+Your credit score is calculated by looking at several financial factors and can be negatively impacted by missed payments, unpaid loans, and defaults on accounts.

-While there’s no document you need to provide that states your credit score, it’s an important piece of information to have before you apply to rent a property.
+While there's no document you need to provide that states your credit score, it's an important piece of information to have before you apply to rent a property.
 This is because having full visibility of your credit score, good or bad, will help you to manage this part of the application process.
 For instance, if you have a less-than-perfect credit score, you may still be able to rent the property.
-This may mean paying rent upfront or have a guarantor co-sign your tenancy agreement.
-This means that if you’re unable to pay your rent, your guarantor will step in and pay the rent to the landlord.
+This may mean paying rent up front or having a guarantor co-sign your tenancy agreement.
+If you're unable to pay your rent and have a guarantor, they would step in and pay the rent to the landlord.

 It's important to note that your landlord or letting agent cannot complete a credit check without your permission, and they cannot make you pay any fees for carrying one out.
 If you'd like to check your credit score, you can do it for free using TotallyMoney.

-No matter where you’re planning to move, it’s worth preparing the documents you need to rent a house in advance if you can.
-Demand for properties can be extremely high, so when an attractive house or flat comes along, there may be many prospective tenants keen to make it their own.
+No matter where you're planning to move, it's worth preparing the documents you need to rent a house in advance if you can.
+Demand for properties can be extremely high, so when an attractive house or flat comes along, many prospective tenants may be keen to make it their own.
 This can mean that time is of the essence when it comes to house-hunting.